rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 I mentioned the interoperability with Java as one of the language's strengths, but there is one caveat.
 It works well in situations where Kotlin uses Java code.
 The other way around, though possible, requires [more effort](https://kotlinlang.org/docs/java-to-kotlin-interop.html).

 The Kotlin compiler generates Java bytecode based off your source files.
 Some of the languages' features require that bytecode to be... somewhat creative.
-This results in unexpected classes, methods, names etc. If you then have to use that code from Java you have to deal with whatever the Kotlin compiler generated, making it less pleasant.
+If you then have to use that code from Java you have to deal with whatever the Kotlin compiler generated, making it less pleasant.

-In general then, I see the Java interoperability as a one-way road, suited best for gradual migration or partial adoption of Kotlin in a codebase.
+In general then, I see the Java interoperability suited best for gradual migration or partial adoption of Kotlin in a codebase.

 ### 📦 No package private

 Kotlin takes a slightly different approach to visibility modifiers than Java, and doesn't offer the package private option.
 Now, this might not be a big issue for some projects, but for bigger, more complex projects it can be.

-Maintainable code should do one thing and do it well, in short it should adhere to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+Maintainable code should do one thing and do it well, in short it should adhere to the *[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)*.
 One way to achieve this, is by breaking up complexity in different modules.
 A package is a way to modularize code, and the package private modifier allows you to encapsulate details at this level.
 This way you can refactor implementation details more easily.

-The closest thing Kotlin offers is the internal modifier, which hides details at a "module" level.
+The closest thing Kotlin offers is the internal modifier, which hides details at the *module* level.
 [Module](https://kotlinlang.org/docs/visibility-modifiers.html#modules) here means a compilation unit, like a Maven or Gradle module.
 In practice this forced me to expose more details than I bargained for, since everything in a module can access it.
-It also forced me to create multi-module projects sooner than I would have like to.
+It also forced me to create multi-module projects sooner than I liked to.

 ### 😳 Accidental exposure

 As you just saw, Kotlin doesn't offer the package private access modifier.
 In Java this is actually the [default](https://www.javatpoint.com/access-modifiers) when you don't specify any of the other options (private, protected, public).
-Kotlin takes a different approach where the default is [public](https://kotlinlang.org/docs/visibility-modifiers.html).
+Kotlin takes a different approach where the default is *[public](https://kotlinlang.org/docs/visibility-modifiers.html)*.

 Public as the default saves you from writing a keyword here and there, but it takes the explicit thought process of making something public away.
-Public is the "most open" and "risky" modifier.
+Public is the *most open* and *risky* modifier.
 I've seen programmers simply forget about the visibility modifiers and code unintentionally becoming publicly accessible.

-I would have liked to seen this differently.
-Though the consequences in small projects might not be that bad, in bigger, more complex projects access modifiers are crucial.
+I would have liked this to be implemented differently.
+Though the consequences in small projects might not be that bad, in bigger, more complex projects access modifiers are *crucial*.
 It allows developers to encapsulate details, making coding easier to change in the future.

 ## 📝 Wrapping up

-About three years into developing with Kotlin daily has taught me a lot about the language.
-It would be a challenge to return to other languages that don't provide the flexibility, expressiveness, and power that Kotlin does.
+About three years of daily development with Kotlin has taught me a lot about the language.
+It would be a challenge to return to other languages that don't provide the **flexibility**, **expressiveness**, and **utility** that Kotlin does.

-I have come to love this language because it helps me be productive.
+I have come to love this language because it helps me be *productive*.
 The downsides I have experienced, are therefore easily forgiven.

-In the end though, always remember that a programming language is a tool for a developer, just like the hammer is to the carpenter.
+In the end though, always remember that a programming language is a *tool* for a developer, just like the hammer is to the carpenter.
 The tool is just there for him to perform his craft.
 We're no different.
 No one tool is perfect, but for me, Kotlin comes pretty close.

 _What are your experiences with Kotlin?
-Did you experience any other pros or cons?_
+Did you experience any other pros or cons?
+Let us know!_